cblanken/infosec-notes/red_team_cheatsheet.md

 		- Cloneable Domain Controllers: members that are domain controllers can be cloned
 		- RAS and IAS Servers: servers in this group can access remote access properties of users
 	- Distribution Groups: these groups can specify email distribution lists.
-- Trusts: a mechanism for users in the network to gain acccess to other resources in the domain.
+- Trusts: a mechanism for users in the network to gain access to other resources in the domain.
 Mostly truts outline the way domains inside a forest communicate with each other.
 	- Directional Trusts: the direction of the trust flows from a *trusting* domain to a *trusted* domain
 	- Transitive: the trust relationship expands beyond just two domains to include to include other trusted domains
 - Policies: dictate how the server operates and what rules it will or won't follow.
 These rules apply to the entire domain.